-DJI MAVIC PRO -- Is it still worth it?
+DJI MAVIC PRO – Is it still worth it?

-DJI Mavic pro is One of the beautiful and powerful drone created by DJI.
-It is a perfect compact drone for both beginners and pro users.
+DJI Mavic Pro is one of the beautiful and powerful drone created by DJI.
+The company is one of the top consumer drone companies in the drone market.
+Mavic Pro is a perfect compact drone for both beginners and pro users.
 With its easy and impressive features, one can get great experience and satisfaction with photography.

-Features & Specifications:
+DJI Mavic Pro Features & Specifications:

 DJI Mavic Pro is a small drone with 3 axis stabilization.
-It has 734gm weight, 4K capable camera with so many filters and options to choose.
-Operating frequency of the drone is FCC: 2.4-2.4835GHz; 5.150-5.250 GHz; 5.725-5.850 GHz, CE: 2.4-2.4835GHz; 5.725-5.850 GHz, SRRC: 2.4-2.4835 GHz;5.725-5.850 GHz.
+It has a 734gm weight, 4K capable camera with so many filters and options to choose from.

 It’s mounted on a tiny motorized gimbal that, in combination with the drone’s suite of sensors, is able to make near-instant adjustments to keep itself level at all times.
 You can also set it to a POV mode, which tilts and turns it along with the drone.

-There are four other sensors on board.
+There are four other sensors onboard.
 They’re to aid in-flight stability and safety.
 It includes 1/2.3” (CMOS), Effective pixels:12.35 M (Total pixels:12.71M).
 This sensor pair faces frontwards, detecting obstacles in a forward arc and preventing the drone from hitting objects.
 It’ll stop moving if it comes within a few feet of anything solid.
 But only when it’s in front or downward.
-The obstacle detection won’t prevent a crash if the Mavic moves backward or sideways into a tree, lamppost or neighbor’s window.
+The obstacle detection won’t prevent a crash if the Mavic moves backward or sideways into a tree, lamppost, or neighbor’s window.
 So beware!

 Durability & Build Quality:

-This drone has a hinge system which helps with the safety of the drone.
+This drone has a hinge system that helps with the safety of the drone.
 It allows the drone to fold itself up into a compact size.
 You don’t even need to remove propellers.
 You can fold it too.

-Battery, Range & Flight Time:
+Mavic Pro Battery, Range & Flight Time:

-The battery comes with a capacity of 3830 mAh, a voltage of 11.4 and is a LiPo 3S type.
-This gives drone 21-27 minutes of flight time.
-Charging temperature varies between 41° to 104° F (5° to 40°C).
+The battery comes with a capacity of 3830 mAh, a voltage of 11.4, and is a LiPo 3S type.
+This gives the drone 21-27 minutes of flight time.
+Charging temperature varies between 41° to 104° F (5°C to 40°C).

 The new DJI OcuSync transmission system allows the Mavic Pro to transmit live HD video streaming at 1080p/720p from a safe distance of up to 4.3 miles (7 kilometers).